 Coronavirus (COVID-19) update

-In keeping with the Victorian Government’s COVIDSafe approach, you can visit our recreational areas for exercise and recreational activities.
+In keeping with the Victorian Government’s COVIDSafe approach, you can visit our reservoirs for exercise and recreational activities.

 For up-to-date information, including the number of people you can meet outdoors, visit the Victorian Government's coronavirus (COVID-19) website.

 Many of our drinking water reserves are also great locations for sightseeing and recreation.
 While most of our facilities are closed for operational and safety reasons, we provide access to some reservoirs, for walking, fishing, bird watching, mountain biking, dog walking (on a lead), sightseeing and picnicking.

 To maintain the health and water quality of our catchments and reservoirs, water sports, including swimming, boating, canoeing and kayaking are not permitted at any of our sites.

 Recreational fishing is allowed within designated sections of certain reservoirs.